Portland Timbers–Seattle Sounders rivalry: Cups

 Between 2004 and 2008, the USL Seattle Sounders, Portland Timbers, and Vancouver Whitecaps competed for the supporter created Cascadia Cup, to be awarded to the club who finished with the best record in each season series between the three teams.
 The Cascadia Cup was created to celebrate the strong rivalries between each of the three clubs.
 Seattle won the Cascadia Cup twice in this five-year period while Portland never won.
 Seattle was not involved in the 2009 or 2010 competitions, both of which were won by Portland.
 While both Seattle and Portland consider Vancouver to be a rival, both of the U.S. fanbases consider their rivalries with Vancouver more cordial than with one another.
 In a 2011 story on the rivalry by Sports Illustrated writer Grant Wahl, one Timbers Army member said about Vancouver fans, "It's hard to dislike them because they're so nice", and an Emerald City Supporters member added, "They're like the nice cousin that's never going to offend anyone at a party."
 The MLS versions of the Whitecaps, Sounders and Timbers resumed contesting the Cascadia Cup, beginning with the 2011 season.

 Results

-For statistical purposes, matches that went to shootouts are counted as draws.
-Matches ending with a shootout are denoted with an '*'.
+For statistical purposes, matches that went to shoot-outs are counted as draws and denoted with an '*'.